Skip to main content

 • Media outlets

-Depending on the circumstances and urgency, the messages will be generated through Public Safety or University Communications.
+Depending on the circumstances and urgency, the messages will be generated through Public Safety or the Office of Strategic Marketing and Communications.

 Preparedness